NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 To meet the above challenges and based on the expert surveys, case studies and experiments REPEAT-2 is introduced and the two main techniques which supports this introduction are hierarchical use case modelling and cost value use case prioritization.

 References:
 [1]	S. Aaramaa, T. Kinnunen, J. Lehto, and N. Tausan, “Managing constant flow of requirements: screening challenges in very large-scale requirements engineering,” in Product-Focused Software Process Improvement.
 14th International Conference, PROFES 2013, 12-14 June 2013, pp. 123–37.
 [2]	K. Wnuk, J. Kabbedijk, S. Brinkkemper, B. Regnell, and D. Callele, “Exploring factors affecting decision outcome and lead time in large-scale requirements engineering,” J. Softw.
 Evol.
 Process, vol. 27, no. 9, pp. 647–73, Sep.
 2015.
 [3]	B. Regnell, R. B. Svensson, and K. Wnuk, “Can we beat the complexity of very large-scale requirements engineering?,” in Requirements Engineering: Foundation for Software Quality.
 14th International Working Conference, REFSQ 2008, 16-17 June 2008, pp. 123–8.
-[4]	G. Ruhe and M. O. Saliu, “The art and science of software release planning,” IEEE Softw., vol. 22, no. 6, pp. 47–53, Nov.
-2005.
-[5]     R. B. Svensson, T. Olsson, and B.Regnell, “Introducing support for release planning of quality requirements - an industrial evaluation of the QUPER model,” in 2008 Second International Workshop on Software Product Management, 9 Sept.
-2008, pp. 1-9.
-[6]     R: Berntsson Svensson, B. Regnell (2015) “A case study evaluation of the guideline-supported QUPER model for elicitation of quality requirements”, 21st International Working Conference on Requirements Engineering: Foundation for Software Quality (REFSQ’15),Essen, Germany, pp. 230-246, 2015.
-[7]	B. Regnell, P. Beremark, and O. Eklundh, “A market-driven requirements engineering process: results from an industrial process improvement programme,” in Conference on European Industrial Requirements Engineering (CEIRE ’98), 19-20 Oct.
-1998, vol. 3, pp. 121–9.

 Seminar 2: